rogerzou/chipseq_cgRNA/README.md

 - pysam (https://pysam.readthedocs.io/en/latest/installation.html)
 - bowtie2 (http://bowtie-bio.sourceforge.net/bowtie2/index.shtml)
 - samtools (http://www.htslib.org/download/)
+- Ensure that both `samtools` and `bowtie2` are added to path and can be called directly from bash

+## Data requirements
+- The data for MRE11 and gH2AX ChIP-seq before/after Cas9 activation with light can be downloaded from [Link](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA609749)
+- The data from DISCOVER-seq (Wienert & Wyman et al, Science, 2019) for comparison can be downloaded from [Link](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA509652)

 ## Generate processed BAM files (if starting from raw FASTQ files)
 1. Download sequencing reads in FASTQ format from SRA